 Which cereal is best to produce bread?

-While bread is produced from numerous cereals (See more information in “Types of bread” in the listing above), wheat flour is most suitable for the manufacture of bread, biscuits, pasta, etc. Wheat, and rye to a lesser extent, are the only cereals that produce enough gluten, a paste formed by mixing glutenin, and gliadin proteins along with water.
+While bread is produced from numerous cereals (See more information in “Types of bread” in the listing below), wheat flour is most suitable for the manufacture of bread, biscuits, pasta, etc. Wheat, and rye to a lesser extent, are the only cereals that produce enough gluten, a paste formed by mixing glutenin, and gliadin proteins along with water.

 Gluten has plasticity and elasticity which allows giving the dough a certain shape and, at the same time, permits yeast to act on it causing it to swell by absorbing water vapor and air.
 To raise bread dough in other cereals, they should be mixed with wheat or rye.